 Eligible landowners may receive up to \$7,000 of FRDP assistance per year.
-In return, the landowner agrees to manage and protect the area receiving FRDP assistance from fire and grazing for a minimum of 10-years, using the proper practices.
-To learn more about the FRDP visit www.mfc.ms.gov/FRDP or contact your local MFC Office (www.mfc.ms.gov/offices).
+In return, the landowner agrees to manage and protect the area receiving FRDP assistance from fire and grazing for a minimum of 10 years, using the proper practices.
+To learn more about the FRDP the MFC website or contact your local MFC office.
 Please note: submission of an application does not guarantee participation in the FRDP or that cost-share funds will be available.
-The local MFC Office will confirm funding amounts and participation in the FRDP when the application is finalized.
+The local MFC office will confirm funding amounts and participation in the FRDP when the application is finalized.